ben-spector-cc/intermediate-react-rtl/quiz/quiz-draft-template.md

 ## Assessment 2 (Multiple Choice Template)
 Check out the [content standards](http://curriculum-documentation.codecademy.com/Content-Standards/multiple-choice/) for guidance on multiple choice assessments.

-What is the correct command to install React Testing Library and add it as a dependency to your application?
+What is the correct command to install React Testing Library and add it as a developer dependency to your application?

 Response: `npm install --save-dev @testing-library/react`

 - That's right!
+The --save-dev command adds an installed package to the `"devDependency"` array in the **package.json** file.

 Response: `npm install @testing-library/react`

 - Not quite.
-While that command will add React Testing Library to an application, to save it as a dependency in `package.json` the `--save-dev` flag must be included.
+While that command will add React Testing Library to an application, to save it as a dependency in **package.json** the `--save-dev` flag must be included.

 Response: `npm install react-testing-library`

 - Not quite.
 React Testing Library is part of the `@testing-library` package.
+Also, the `--save-dev` flag is missing!

 Response: `npm install @testing-library/react-testing-library --save-dev`

 - Not quite.
-While close, the name of the correct package is `@testing-library/react`.
+While the `--save-dev` flag will properly save this as a developer dependency, the name of the correct package is `@testing-library/react`.

 <hr>